-LBS Commissions & First Performances
+LBS New Work, Commissions and First Performances

 Easter Stanzas - David Rowlands, first performed on 25 March 1972, QEH, LBS Commission with Arts Council funds

 Missa Brevis – Christopher Brown first performed on 23 March 1968 as part of the St. Pancras Festival and LBS 21st anniversary of its first concerts, plus his Three Mediaeval Lyrics first performed on 13 October 1973 at QEH.
 BBC recording.
 LBS Commission with Arts Council funds for USA tour and the cantata The Vision of Saul, first performed on 11 February 1984.
 QEH.
 BBC Recording.
-LBS Commission with Arts Council funds for Paul Steinitz 75th Birthday series
+LBS Commission with Arts Council funds for Paul Steinitz 75th Birthday series.